 6.1 – The Margin Calculator

-In continuation with our discussion on margins in the previous chapter, we will now discuss about the margin calculator.
-Over the next two chapters we will discuss about the margin calculator and also learn few associated topics related to margins.
+In continuation of our discussion on margins in the previous chapter, we will now discuss the margin calculator.
+Over the next two chapters, we will discuss the margin calculator and learn a few associated topics related to margins.

-Do recollect, in the previous chapter we learnt about the various types of margins required at the time of initiating a futures trade.
+Do recollect, in the previous chapter, we learnt about the various types of margins required to initiate a futures trade.
 Margins vary from one future contract to another as the margins depend on the volatility of the underlying.
-We will talk about volatility in the next module, but for now just remember that the volatility changes from one underlying to another, hence the margins vary from one underlying to another.
+We will talk about volatility in the next module, but for now, remember that the volatility changes from one underlying to another; hence the margins vary from one underlying to another.
 So how do we know what is the margin requirement of a particular contract?
 Well, if you are trading with Zerodha, chances are you would have come across the ‘Margin Calculator’.

-Zerodha’s margin calculator is one of our popular offering, and rightly so.
+Zerodha’s margin calculator is one of our popular offerings, and rightly so.
 It is a simple to use tool that has a very sophisticated engine in the background.
-In this chapter I will just introduce you to the margin calculator and help you understand the margin requirement for the contract you choose.
-We will revisit this topic on the margin calculator when we take up the chapter on Options in the next module, at that point we will understand the complete versatility of Zerodha’s margin calculator.
+In this chapter, I will introduce you to the margin calculator and help you understand the margin requirement for the contract you choose.
+We will revisit this topic on the margin calculator when we take up the chapter on Options in the next module; at that point, we will understand Zerodha’s margin calculator’s complete versatility.

 Let us take up a case where one decides to buy the futures contract of IDEA Cellular Limited, expiring on 29th January 2015.
-Now in order to initiate this trade one needs to deposit the initial margin amount.
+Now to initiate this trade, one needs to deposit the initial margin amount.
 We also know that the Initial Margin (IM) = SPAN Margin + Exposure Margin.
-In order to find out the IM requirement, all you need to do is this –
+To find out the IM requirement, all you need to do is this –

 Step 1 – The link to the Margin Calculator is https://zerodha.com/margin-calculator/SPAN/.
-As you can see from the image below, there are many different options that are available (I have highlighted the same in black).
-However, our focus for now will be on the first two options called ‘SPAN’ and ‘Equity Futures”.
-In fact, by default you will land on the SPAN Margin Calculator sub page, highlighted in red.
+As you can see from the image below, many different options are available (I have highlighted the same in black).
+However, our focus, for now, will be on the first two options called ‘SPAN’ and ‘Equity Futures”.
+In fact, you will land on the SPAN Margin Calculator subpage by default, highlighted in red.

-The red section has 3 drop down menu options.
-The ‘Exchange’ drop down option basically requires you to choose the exchange in which you wish to operate.
+The red section has 3 drops down menu options.
+The ‘Exchange’ dropdown option basically requires you to choose the exchange you wish to operate.
 Select –

 - NFO if you wish to trade Futures on NSE,